Access Control Systems Information

-Access control systems are used to identify people before granting access to secure facilities.
-These include card and pod readers as well as biometric equipment to identify fingerprints, thumb prints, palm prints, retinal scans, facial features, and voice patterns.
-Most access control systems consist of a wall-mounted access panel, a single-board computer called a door commander, and one or more sensors.
-The access panel mounts on the public side of the door and is often monitored by a camera.
-The door commander runs the algorithm that matches a user’s identification to a database of authorized entrants.
+Access control systems are used to identify people before access is granted to either digital or physical properties.
+These systems include card and pod readers as well as biometric equipment to identify fingerprints, thumb prints, palm prints, retinal scans, facial features, and voice patterns.
+Many access control systems consist of a central system within the security wall and one or more identification sensors on the outside.
+The central system will get an access request run an algorithm that matches a user’s identification to a database of authorized entrants.

 Types of Access Control Systems

 - Security tokens are physical devices that contain an electronic "key.”
 They are used to gain access to physical spaces, networks, and other digital assets monitored by the access control system.
 Every security token is uniquely encoded and often encrypted.
 Security tokens can come in many shapes and sizes.

 - Magstripe card readers are the scanners used to electronically "read” a magnetic access card.
 Card reader systems require the swiping or insertion of the magnetic stripe card.